Pizzadreams/PythonLearning/good-to-knows.md

 Understanding the distinction between mutable and immutable data types is crucial for proper data manipulation and assignment.

 ## <a id="call-by-value-and-call-by-reference-semantics"></a>Call-by-Value and Call-by-Reference Semantics
-In Python, the semantics of function arguments support both call-by-value and call-by-reference semantics.<br>Recall that variables in Python behave as "object references".
+In Python, function arguments support both call-by-value and call-by-reference semantics.<br>Recall that variables in Python behave as "object references".
 So we can think of the value stored in the variable as the memory address of the value, and not its actual value.

+First, the interpreter looks at the type of the value referred to by the object reference (memory address).
 Call-by-Reference semantics apply if the variable in question refers to a mutable value.
 Call-by-Value semantics apply if the variable in question refers to an immutable value.

-Dictionaries, Lists, and Sets (mutable) are always passed into a function by reference.
+Dictionaries, Lists, and Sets - which are mutable - are always passed into a function by reference.
 Changes that occur on the variable's data structure within the function's suite are reflected in the calling code.

-Integers, Strings, and Tuples (immutable) are always passed by value.
+Integers, Strings, and Tuples - which are immutable - are always passed by value.
 Changes to the variable within the function are only for the function and are not reflected in the calling code.

 ## Sharing Modules
 When working with Python, you can easily share and reuse modules.
 These modules are like bundles of code that you can use in different projects.
 They help you organize your code and make it easier to manage.